Jackarnd/VBA-content/VBA/Excel-VBA/articles/range-find-method-excel.md

         Do
             c.Value = 5
             Set c = .FindNext(c)
-        Loop While Not c Is Nothing And c.Address <> firstAddress End If
+            If c Is Nothing Then Exit Do 'Handles the last cell Loop While Not c Is Nothing And c.Address <> firstAddress End If
 End With